Poetry We Admire: Renewal

 I’ve buried & tells me

-if she is wise it’s because I’ve taught her
+if she is wise it’s because I’ve taught herby which she means

 I’ve held myself deep within